bendavidsteel/causal-eeg-vae/README.md

-# Causal outcomes from event evolutionary graphs with varionational autoencoders
+# Causal outcomes from event evolutionary graphs with variational autoencoders

 ## Credits